michael2012z/BitBible/markdown/KJV/files/Isa.md

 14. But Zion said, The Lord hath forsaken me, and my Lord hath forgotten me.

-15. Can a woman forget her sucking child, that she should not have compassion on the son of her womb? yea, they may forget, yet will I not forget thee.that…: Heb. from having compassion
+15. Can a woman forget her sucking child, that she should not have compassion on the son of her womb? yea, they may forget, yet will I not forget thee.

 16. Behold, I have graven thee upon the palms of my hands; thy walls are continually before me.